Blendify/blender-manual/trunk/blender_docs/manual/grease_pencil/modifiers/deform/smooth.rst

 -----------------

 Vertex Group
-   Restricts the effect only to a Vertex group.
+   Restricts the effect only to a vertex group.

 Material
    Restricts the effect only to material that share the same pass index.